Friedrich482/javaScriptSmallProjects/README.md

 # JavaScript-Small-Projects
-Some of my shorts programs of JS
+Some of my shorts programs of JS.
+There are not done with only JavaScript but also with HTML and CSS to add some style.